Firstly, huge thanks to Pushkin Vertigo and Edelweiss+ for providing me with a copy of this book in exchange for an honest review.

 I have heard a lot about Japanese detective fiction but I have never read one for myself so when I saw The Inugami Curse available to review I jumped to the chance!
 I’m now very excited to read more of it in the future too!
-Before we jump into the review, being a detective fiction novel there is a focus on murder so CW: graphic depictions of death.

 Even though this novel is the sixth one in a series, that didn’t really matter as you can easily get a grasp on the character of Kindaichi.
 I really liked the fact that he had a sense of humour and I also liked his interactions with the Chief of police.
 I also thought the dynamic between family members was really interesting, they definitely weren’t what you consider the stereotypical family and they seemed to become even more fractured as the novel continues.
 As interested as I was in finding out who was behind the murders, I was also just as interested finding out the many secrets that this family appeared to keep.
 Yokomizo does a brilliant job of crafting these characters that I could have easily read an entire novel on just the history of the family.